 As well as causing hundreds of thousands of deaths, the war has left 1.5 million people with permanent disabilities, including 86,000 who have lost limbs.

-Neighbouring Lebanon, Jordan and Turkey, where 93% of them now live, have struggled to cope with one of the largest refugee exoduses in recent history.
+Neighbouring Lebanon, Jordan and Turkey, which are hosting 93% of them, have struggled to cope with one of the largest refugee exoduses in recent history.

-By the end of May 2018, some 13 million people were estimated to be in need of humanitarian assistance, including 5.2 million in acute need.
+By February 2019, some 13 million people were estimated to be in need of humanitarian assistance, including 5.2 million in acute need.

 The warring parties have made the problems worse by refusing aid agencies access to many of those in need.
-Almost 1.5 million people were living in besieged or hard-to-reach areas as of July 2018.
+Some 1.1 million people were living in hard-to-reach areas as of February 2019.

 Syrians also have limited access to healthcare.

-Physicians for Human Rights had documented 492 attacks on 330 medical facilities by the end of December 2017, resulting in the deaths of 847 medical personnel.
+Physicians for Human Rights had documented 550 attacks on 384 separate medical facilities by December 2018, resulting in the deaths of 892 medical personnel.

 Much of Syria's rich cultural heritage has also been destroyed.
 All six of the country's six Unesco World Heritage sites have been damaged significantly.